I bet I can guess the top 2 reasons why you’ve brushed off the idea of adding the Solar Panel Hanger to your solar installation toolbox.

 Let’s move on to stage five of the install.
-In general, asking a single installer to take care of wire management, mount and tighten a solar panel while ensuring each panel is perfectly aligned with its neighbor is a pretty tall order.
-Though it is totally feasible, and I’ve done so myself many times, a team of two is the typical standard.
+In general, asking a single installer to take care of wire management, mount, and tighten a solar panel while ensuring each panel is perfectly aligned with its neighbor is a pretty tall order.
+Though it is feasible, and I’ve done so myself many times, a team of two is the typical standard.
 Until now!

-With the assistance of the Solar Panel Hanger you have new possibilities.
-You’ll start the tool off by first determining your cantilever, adjust the foot to your rail type and then seamlessly slip your pair of two over the rail and just like that it is ready and waiting to be your second set of hands.
-It will sit there tirelessly and hold every single one of your 50 pound panels with ease and never complain once that the panels are too hot or too cold.
-Basically, the Solar Panel Hanger will never experience installer fatigue, which we all know is a real thing and the more strained you become the slower you tend to work.
-It will never be concerned about being too close to the edge of the roof and it will certainly never move it’s holding position just a smidge without you noticing until 10 panels down.
+With the assistance of the Solar Panel Hanger, you have new possibilities.
+You’ll start the tool off by first determining your cantilever, adjust the foot to your rail type and then seamlessly slip your pair of two over the rail, and just like that it is ready and waiting to be your second set of hands.
+It will sit there tirelessly and hold every single one of your 50- pound panels with ease and never complain once that the panels are too hot or too cold.
+Basically, the Solar Panel Hanger will never experience installer fatigue, which we all know is a real thing, and the more strained you become the slower you tend to work.
+It will never be concerned about being too close to the edge of the roof and it will certainly never move its holding position just a smidge without you noticing until 10 panels down.

-The real beauty here is not that it can do some of the work for you, it is that you are yet again presented with the opportunity to reevaluate your work force and simultaneously become more efficient.
+The real beauty here is not that it can do some of the work for you, it is that you are yet again presented with the opportunity to reevaluate your workforce and simultaneously become more efficient.
 Whether you’ve been trying to figure out how to install a hectic job solo or are frustrated with those guys who always seem to be standing around waiting to be needed; this tool has got you.

 I should also mention, the more sets of the Solar Panel Hanger you add to your crew the faster your solar installation becomes.
 You could have one set staging your panels awaiting their turn to be mounted and the rest of your sets coming down the rail line ready and waiting for their solar panel.

-What I’m getting at here in my examples above is that the Solar Panel Hanger is not a one hit wonder.
-It’s not like one of those gadgets you buy and then end up in the bottom of your toolbox because it’s only needed for a brief moment every once in a while.
+What I’m getting at here in my examples above is that the Solar Panel Hanger is not a one-hit wonder.
+It’s not like one of those gadgets you buy and then ends up in the bottom of your toolbox because it’s only needed for a brief moment every once in a while.
 The tool has got your back all day long, every day.
 It is meant to be a multipurpose tool and I think it does a pretty darn good job of doing just that.

-Whether you can see the advantages that the Solar Panel Hanger provides which clearly reduce some of the day to day challenges of a solar installer, I think one thing we can all agree on is that our industry is evolving daily.
+Whether you can see the advantages that the Solar Panel Hanger provides which clearly reduce some of the day-to- day challenges of a solar installer, I think one thing we can all agree on is that our industry is evolving daily.
 I also bet that the majority of you reading this are not installing the exact same product today that you were two years ago, but the process you have used to install it is still the same old, same old.
 I challenge you to step back and consider that just because we know how to do something doesn’t mean we know the only or the best way to do it.
 Consider the many other tradesmen out there and the tools that have entered their industry over the years.
-Certainly a painter is no longer using a paint brush and roller to paint an entire house and a framer isn’t installing trusses with a hammer.
+Certainly, a painter is no longer using a paintbrush and roller to paint an entire house and a framer isn’t installing trusses with a hammer.
 It is my hope tools like the Solar Panel Hanger, can provide the same service to the solar industry.